alstampe/Capstone---NLP-project/capstone report template.md

 Applying the word frequency on only Alice in Wonderland, without stopwords, we get this list:
      ('alice', 173),
      ('said', 144),
      ('little', 59),
      ('rabbit', 37),
      ('one', 35),
      ('like', 34),
      ('queen', 30),
      ('could', 28),
      ('mouse', 27),
      ('illustration', 26)

-for 'The junglebook' , the 10  most frequent words when cleaned for filler words are (using FreqDist again):
+For 'The junglebook' , the 10  most frequent words when cleaned for filler words are (using FreqDist again):

     'said': 430, 'little': 231, 'mowgli': 220, 'man': 177, 'one': 174, 'would': 162, 'jungle': 147, 'head': 137, 'bagheera': 129, 'could': 125,

 #### Recap - data cleaning in nlp

 Cleaning the corpus can be done by several small cleaning code-snippets;

     - sentence tokenization
     - word tokenizations
     - removing unwanted characters (often called normalization)
     - converting all words to lowercase
     - removing stopwords
     - lemmming and stemming
     - pos-tagging

 The 5 first cleaning steps are described.
 The two latter were tested on the corpus, but not used for later transformation purposes.
 Code for these tests are still kept in the Notebook.

 ### Exploratory Visualization

 Word frequency after different word preprocesses is interesting.
 Below are two more plots describing this, showing number of words in the whole corpus and in one book.
-BOth are cleaned by normalization (removing stray characters), the book is cleaned for stopwords.
+Both are cleaned by normalization (removing stray characters), the book is cleaned for stopwords.

 ![image](https://user-images.githubusercontent.com/42574791/49230127-3f53f400-f3ef-11e8-932d-60167007b8a9.png)